Russia prepares to invest wealth fund in banks

 The government has already provided several billion dollars worth of financing from the NWF to support banks affected by sanctions.

-It has also received a request from Rosneft for over 2 trillion rubles, an amount the state oil firm is unlikely to receive because of the Fund’s other commitments.
+It has also received a request from Rosneft for over 2 trillion roubles, an amount the state oil firm is unlikely to receive because of the Fund’s other commitments.